lets-fiware/node-red-contrib-NGSI-LD/docs/en/custom_nodes/entity.md

 payload *JSON Object*

-A `msg.payload` should contain an NGSI-LD entity to create.
+A `msg.payload` should contain a NGSI-LD entity to create.

 ```
 {